PersonalDataPipeline/pdpl-cli/docs/getting-started.md

 ## Generate Output Data

-Now that we have our input data coming in, let's write a simple recipe recipe for what to do with that data.
+Now that we have our input data coming in, let's write a simple recipe for what to do with that data.

+`// TODO: Still working on this ...`
 ## 🎉 🎉 🎉

 Great work!
 If you're having any trouble with errors in the service or getting this setup, [submit a new issue](https://github.com/PersonalDataPipeline/pdpl-get/issues/new) with reproduction steps and we'll take a look!